-Support teams rely on SLAs to plan and track their time against issues.
+Support teams rely on Service Level Agreements (SLAs) to plan and track their time against issues.

-Jira Service Management shows SLAs in a human readable time, instead of only hours and minutes.
+Jira Service Management shows SLAs in a simplified time format, instead of only hours and minutes.
 That way, service project agents don't spend precious time working out what 78:00 means in days.
+Jira admins can change this setting.
+Learn how to configure additional SLA settings